MichalisHadjikakou/GFSI-MRM/README.md

 ## Description

-This repository provides the underlying code to reproduce the analysis for the manuscript titled "Mitigating risk of exceeding environmental limits requires ambitious food system interventions", currently under review.
+This repository provides the underlying code to reproduce the analysis for the manuscript titled **_Mitigating risk of exceeding environmental limits requires ambitious food system interventions_**, currently under review.

 ## Getting Started